 Hotels in Antequera Spain

 Then there is the business visitor.
-Antequera is called the ‘crossroads of Andalucia’ because of its geographical location in Andalcuia.
+Antequera is called the ‘crossroads of Andalucia’ because of its geographical location in Andalucia.
 It is close to all the major Andalucia cities and easy to reach via train, bus or car.
-Apart from many businesses locating here for that reason it is also a very central place to meet for those businesses holding conferences or meetings.
+Apart from many businesses locating here for that reason, it is also a very central place to meet for those businesses holding conferences or meetings.

-Staying on one of these hotels will bring with it a few downsides!
-It can mean that parking is a little more difficult as Antequera is a very busy town during the days.
-Most of the hotels will have parking available at a small extra charge but it will be in a garage away from the hotel itself.
-Usually within 5 minutes walk but it does mean that you have to unload collect the entrance key and then go and park.
+Staying in one of these hotels will bring with it a few downsides!
+It can mean that parking is a little more difficult as Antequera is a bustling town during the days.
+Most of the hotels will have parking available at a small extra charge, but it will be in a garage away from the hotel itself.
+Usually, within 5 minutes walk, but it does mean that you have to unload, collect the entrance key and then go and park.

-To first time visitors in Antequera it may also mean that a hotel in the centre is a little harder to find as you will not be acquainted with the streets and road system.
-Having said that most hotels will have signs dotted on the outskirts of the town to direct you into the general area and then it will be a case of asking a local who we can assure you will be only too happy to help.
+To first time visitors in Antequera, it may also mean that a hotel in the centre is a little harder to find as you will not be acquainted with the streets and road system.
+Having said that, most hotels would have signs dotted on the outskirts of the town to direct you into the general area and then it will be a case of asking a local who we can assure you will be only too happy to help.

 The final downside will be noise.
-Some of the hotels will be on prominent streets in Antequera and this can mean that when the day starts, and ends you may find it a little noisy.
-In the summer months the rubbish is collected during the early hours as well so don’t be surprised to hear the trucks passing and lifting the bins!
+Some of the hotels will be on prominent streets in Antequera, and this can mean that when the day starts and ends, you may find it a little noisy.
+In the summer months, the rubbish is collected during the early hours, so don’t be surprised to hear the trucks passing and lifting the bins!

-There are then the hotels on the inner outskirts of the centre of Antequera such as the Hotel Las Villas and Hotel Antequera Golf.
-They are a 3 and 4 star respectively and with this comes a few more creature comforts.
-The hotels both offer parking on site, and a more comprehensive ‘hotel’ experience.
+The hotels on the inner outskirts of the centre of Antequera, such as the Hotel Las Villas and Hotel Antequera Golf.
+They are a 3 and 4 star, respectively and with this comes a few more creature comforts.
+The hotels both offer parking on-site and a more comprehensive ‘hotel’ experience.

 Easier to find and use when arriving by vehicle to the town.
-However without the lively buzz that the centre offers.
-Both are within walking distance of the centre, Las Villas slightly closer than Antequera Golf Hotel but the golf hotel does offer transport into the centre in the form of a free mini bus (when in operation).
-The Las Villas can still be a little noisy but there is no doubt that the Antequera Golf is in the quieter side of town.
+However, without the lively buzz that the centre offers.
+Both are within walking distance of the centre, Las Villas, slightly closer than Antequera Golf Hotel.
+Still, the golf hotel offers transport into the centre in the form of a free minibus (when in operation).
+The Las Villas can still be a little noisy, but there is no doubt that the Antequera Golf is on the quieter side of town.

-The outskirts of Antequera have a number of hotels available to you.
+The outskirts of Antequera have several hotels available to you.
 There is the Finca Eslava Hotel, the relatively recently opened Hotel Los Dolmenes and the Hotel Lozano.
 These are all easily accessible from the motorways which run around the town of Antequera.
 All have parking and offer all the services related to a hotel.

-Due to their location it means walking into the town is more difficult and it is likely you will need to drive or taxi into town.
-Although only 5 minutes drive from the centre it may mean that you miss the opportunity to experience the centre of town to its maximum.
+Due to their location, walking into the town is more difficult, and you will likely need to drive or taxi into town.
+Although only 5 minutes drive from the centre, it may mean that you miss the opportunity to experience the centre of town to its maximum.

-If you decide to visit without arranging a hotel before hand do not worry as the tourist office on Plaza San Sebastian will be happy to help you to find one and recommend one that meets your needs.
+If you decide to visit without arranging a hotel beforehand, do not worry as the tourist office on Plaza San Sebastian will be happy to help you find one and recommend one that meets your needs.